chipsalliance/rocket-chip/README.md

     $ make output/rv64ui-p-add.vcd

 Now take a look in the emulator/generated-src directory.
-You will find Chisel generated verilog code and its associated C++ code generated by verilator.
+You will find Chisel generated Verilog code and its associated C++ code generated by Verilator.

     $ ls $ROCKETCHIP/emulator/generated-src
     DefaultConfig.dts